From BR Bullpen

 Kudoh picked up his first 2007 win on May 23, setting a NPB record for consecutive seasons with at least one victory (23).
 The old record-holder was Tetsuya Yoneda with 22.
 He posted a 7-6 record with a 3.91 ERA in 19 starts in 2007.
 After the season, he had endoscopic surgery on his pitching elbow.

 Kudoh remained active, though, in 2009, going 2-3 with a 6.51 ERA in 46 games.
 Opposing batters hit .349 off Kimiyasu, now being used as a situational reliever.
 Released by Yokohama, he got another chance, signing with his old Seibu club for 2010.
+He was 0-2 with 11 hits and 7 runs in six innings in 2010.
+He tried to catch on with a team in 2011 but no one was interested.

 With 215 career wins through 2006, Kudoh ranked tied for 15th in NPB history with Choji Murata and Shigeru Sugishita, while his 127 losses didn't even show up in the top 30.
 His 2,748 strikeouts were good for seventh all-time in Japan.
 Kudoh's ERA entering '05 was 3.29.
 He was a seeming lock for the Japanese Hall of Fame once he becomes eligible.
 In addition to never leading his league in victories, Kudoh also never won the Sawamura Award as the top pitcher in NPB.